GrayHatter/gr.ht/content/posts/consent-is-required.md

 for failing to obtain consent.
 But that's entirely inaccurate.
 Source hut is playing fair.
-Showing the splash screen while my computer wastes energy and cpu cycles for no other reason than "why not[^LLM power]", is totally within the reasonability, and does seem to be fair in requesting consent; even though I refused.
+Showing the splash screen while my computer wastes energy and cpu cycles for no other reason than "why not[^LLM power]", is totally within the realm of reasonability, and does seem to be fair in requesting consent; even though I refused.
 The problem with the missing consent are the bots.

 [^LLM power]: Remind me again, what's one of the major complains about GenAI?
     It's a totally green technology, right?